 John M. Desiderio, Partner and Chair of the Real Estate Litigation Practice Group, has been a practicing attorney in New York City for over forty years.
-His practice is concentrated in cooperative/condominium representation, real estate litigation, title litigation, mortgage foreclosures, and antitrust and trade regulation.
+His practice is concentrated in cooperative/condominium representation, real estate litigation, title litigation, mortgage foreclosures, and counseling in antitrust and trade regulation matters.

 John M. Desiderio is rated by Martindale-Hubbell as “AV Preeminent” signifying the “Highest Possible Rating in Both Legal Ability and Ethical Standards.”
-Mr. Desiderio has been rated “AV Preeminent” by Martindale-Hubbell for over 30 years and has been named Super Lawyer by Law & Politics magazine.
+Mr. Desiderio has been rated “AV Preeminent” by Martindale-Hubbell for over 30 years and has been named a Super Lawyer in the New York Metro Area.

 He has extensive experience in conducting and defending depositions and in conducting trials and arguing appeals in both New York State and federal courts.

 Mr. Desiderio has extensive litigation experience in representing both landlords and tenants in commercial and residential real estate litigation.
 His cases in this area have involved issues relating to ownership of title to property, the right to enforce contracts of sale, landlord obligations to furnish habitable dwellings, tenant obligations to meet conditions of their tenancy, and the applicability of common law and statutory warranties to newly constructed or converted condominium and cooperative apartments.
 Mr. Desiderio also leads the firm’s American with Disabilities Act defense practice.

 - Bacolitsas v.
 86th & 3rd Owner LLC, 702 F3d 673 (2d Cir.
 2012)